What Is Polkadot (DOT) Coin & How Did It Surge to The Top?

 Polkadot is an open-source project powered by the Web3 Foundation to allow data transfer across blockchains and support multiple chains within a single network.
 Polkadot aims to eradicate slow communication between public and private blockchains and mainly to promote a network without forking and compromising the scalability.

 As we know the interoperability issues hovering in the current blockchain landscape.
 Polkadot is now offering many technical advances to overcome the problem.
 It interacts with Ethereum applications and assets with plans to expand and integrate other blockchain platforms.
 The project’s end goal is to broaden the functionality that has not been achieved by other blockchains like Ethereum, Cardano, or EOS.
 Which allows the cross-blockchain transfer of tokens, data, and assets to set them apart from the rest.
 Hence, Polkadot holds great value and has been actively climbing the crypto ranks.
 In fact, it’s now the top 10 cryptos with over $7 billion in market capitalization.

 What Is A Polkadot Token?

 The Polkadot token (DOT) is a native token for the network.
 Polkadot, on the other hand, is a blockchain protocol that intends to incentivize a global network of computers to operate a blockchain on top of which users can launch and operate their blockchains.

-Currently, there are close to 900M of DOT Circulating supply is the number of cryptocurrencies or tokens that are publicly available and circulating in the crypto..., while the maximum supply of the Polkadot coin is not pre-determined.
+Currently, there are close to 990M of DOT circulating supply, while the maximum supply of the Polkadot coin is not pre-determined.
 These tokens are mainly to strengthen the bonds in the network, staking and activating Polkadot’s governance and upgrades.

 What’s Unique About The Polkadot Blockchain?